Canada vs Australia – Where should I Go: Brisbane or Calgary?

 Canadian Taxes

 If you are working in Canada under International Experience Canada (IEC) unless you have lived in Canada for more than 6 months of the taxation year, which in Canada is the same as the calendar year, then you will file as a non-resident.
 If you have lived more than 6 months of the tax year in Canada then you may qualify to file as a resident.
 You should call the International Tax Services Office at 1 – 800 – 267 – 5177 from within Canada to see if your home country has a tax treaty with Canada which may affect your status in Canada when you file taxes.
 Use the link to find out how to call the Office from overseas.
 The international number to call from abroad is 001 – 613 – 952 – 3741.
-Go here to see the basic steps to file taxes in Canada, including getting all your T4 forms from any employer you worked for.
+The basic steps to file taxes in Canada, including getting all your T4 forms from any employer you worked for.
 Remember to include your basic personal amount, a non-refundable tax credit that essentially makes for first CAD$11,000 + income tax-free.
 You must adjust your basic personal amount by the amount of time you spent working in Canada in any tax year.
 For example, if you worked in Canada for 6 months of the tax year in question, then you can only claim half of the basic personal amount.
 Remember, all of this refers to income taxes.
 In the Provincial section below we also deal with federal and provincial sales taxes.
 Here’s a guide to Canada’s basic income tax rates:

 Federal Income Taxes